 - The study programme is based on a study programme profile.
 The exit qualifications of the study programme are described in the study programme profile.
-The study programme profile can be found in appendix 1.
-The qualifications can also be found in the Fontys Digital Study Guide and Digital Learning Platforms (a.k.a.
+The study programme profile can be found in the Fontys Digital Study Guide and Digital Learning Platforms (a.k.a.
 Learning Management System) to be found via the portals of Fontys and Codarts. - 2.
 The study programme has the following structure and learning lines; Blocks,/Intensives, Maker/Choreographer Line, Research Line, Project Line, Integrated Assignments and Guidance. - 3.
-The study programme is based on the following principle; non-denominational private (education) Note: Include in paragraph 3 the principle as entered in the principle column in CROHO, which is published on the portal of the Education & Research Service - 4.
-The study programme does not any specific occupational requirements.
+The principle of the study programme is mentioned in the Register of Study Programmes - 4.
+The study programme does not impose any specific occupational requirements, laid down in the following laws and regulations.